Redleg: Etymology

 According to folk etymology, the name is derived from the effects of the tropical sun on the fair-skinned legs of white emigrants, now known as sunburn.
 However, the term "Redlegs" and its variants were also in use for Irish soldiers who were taken as prisoners of war in the Irish Confederate Wars and transported to Barbados as indentured servants.
-The variant "Red-shankes" is recorded as early as the 16th century by Edmund Spenser in his dialogue on the current social condition of Ireland.

 In addition to "Redlegs", the term underwent extensive progression in Barbados and the following terms were also used: "Redshanks", "Poor whites", "Poor Backra", "Backra Johnny", "Ecky-Becky", "Johnnies" or "Poor Backward Johnnies", "Poor whites from below the hill", "Edey white mice" or "Beck-e Neck" (Baked-neck).
-Historically everything besides "poor whites" was used as derogatory insults.
+Historically, anything besides "poor whites" were used as derogatory insults.

 History

 Many of the Redlegs' ancestors were transported by Oliver Cromwell after his conquest of Ireland.
 Others had originally arrived on Barbados in the early to mid-17th century as indentured servants, to work on the sugar plantations.
 Small groups of Germans and Portuguese prisoners of war were also imported as plantation labourers.
+After the Monmouth rebellion, one thousand two hundred rebels were sold as slaves for the Barbados plantations.

 By the 18th century, indentured servants became less common.
 African slaves were trained in all necessary trades, so there was no demand for paid white labour.
 The Redlegs, in turn, were unwilling to work alongside the freed black population on the plantations.
-Therefore, most tried to emigrate to other European colonies whenever the opportunity arose, which reduced the white population to a small minority; and most of the white population that chose to stay eked out, at best, a subsistence living.
-The Redleg descendants of indentured servants today are extremely poor, almost all living in shacks in the countryside.

 Because of the deplorable conditions under which the Redlegs lived, a campaign was initiated in the mid-19th century to move portions of the population to other islands which would be more economically hospitable.
 The relocation process succeeded, and a distinct community of Redleg descendants live in the Dorsetshire Hill District on St. Vincent as well as on the islands of Grenada around Mt.
 Moritz and Bequia.

-"Redleg descendants are still present on Barbados today – some of them in absolute poverty – isolated, unassimilated and uneducated."
 The term "Redleg" is also used in South Carolina, where Barbadians had settled.